-This two-story rectangular commercial building has an altered facade with a stucco covering.
-The large, heavy projecting cornice consisting of an overhanging, false mansard metal roof with large stucco brackets at each end.
+This two-story rectangular commercial building has an altered facade of stucco with a The large, heavy projecting cornice consisting of an overhanging, false mansard metal roof with large stucco brackets at each end.
 The first story has a recessed entry, reached through two centered portals with stuccoed columns.
 The portals are flanked on either side by a fixed sash window with angled sill.
 The second story has three fixed sash windows.